Asabeneh/30-Days-Of-JavaScript/readMe.md

 ## Exercises: Comparison Operators

 Figure out the result of the following comparison expression first without using console.log().
-After you decide the result confirm it by checking using console.log()
+After you decide the result confirm it  using console.log()

 1. 4 > 3
 1. 4 >= 3